USS Raton: Auxiliary research submarine (AGSS-270), 1960–1968

 On 1 July 1960, Raton was reclassified as an auxiliary submarine and redesignated AGSS-270.
 After a major overhaul at Mare Island Naval Shipyard from January to April 1961, she headed west for her fourth post-World War II western Pacific deployment with the Seventh Fleet on 3 July 1961, returning to San Diego on 19 December 1961.
 She spent 1962 in fleet training operations off the U.S. West Coast, providing services for air, surface, and submarine forces.
 On 9 April 1962, it was reported that a kite had snagged on Raton, and this incident was referenced in the Peanuts comic strip of 19 May 1962, wherein it is implied that the kite had belonged to the long-suffering Charlie Brown, whose problems with flying kites was a standard running gag of the strip.

 Raton′s fifth post-World War II western Pacific deployment, from January to June 1963, included participation in two major anti-submarine warfare exercises with U.S. and SEATO forces.
 Following an overhaul period from November 1963 to early March 1964, Raton deployed again to the western Pacific from 6 July to 23 December 1964, where she operated with naval forces of Thailand, the Philippines, and the Republic of China, under the Military Assistance Program.

 Raton engaged in local fleet and type operations in the San Diego area during 1965 and early 1966.
-In mid-April 1966, she got underwat for another tour of duty with the Seventh Fleet.
+In mid-April 1966, she got underway for another tour of duty with the Seventh Fleet.
 While deployed, she exercised with SEATO naval units in Exercise Sea Imp.
 On 17 October 1966, she returned to San Diego.

 Raton spent 1967 in the San Diego area in local operations, conducting United States Naval Reserve training and undergoing a semiannual overhaul.
 On 20 and 21 May 1968, she served as a test ship to determine whether a small fleet tug could rescue men from a sunken submarine resting on the ocean floor.
 Raton commenced her final western Pacific deployment 15 July 1968, arriving at Yokohama, Japan, on 7 August 1968.
 During her deployment, she provided training services to Seventh Fleet and SEATO units.
 She returned to San Diego on 20 December 1968.